Rakhi2021/x20122314_Research_Project/README.md

 ResNet152_with_Hyperparameter.ipynb : This file contains implementation of ResNet152 model with hyperparameter tuning using Random Search Optimization.

-ResNet152_without_Hyperparameter.ipynb : This contains implementation of basic ResNet152 model using Adam Optimizer.
+ResNet152_without_Hyperparameter.ipynb : This filecontains implementation of basic ResNet152 model using Adam Optimizer.

+AppleCaps_Capsule_Network.ipynb : This file includes implementation of Capsule Network model with results attached.

+Clancy Quay apple leaf images.zip : This folder includes sample apple leaf images captured manually from the apple trees in Clancy Quay locality using mobile camera.